eduP2P/common/test_suite/README.md

   setup from the machine’s root network namespace, such that the only traffic flowing through the namespaces is traffic concerning eduP2P.
-  Besides a veth device for each router, this namespace also contains a TUN device that acts as a network switch between the routers, and TUN devices to simulate the control and relay server of eduP2P.
+  Besides a veth device for each router, this namespace also contains a TUN device that acts as a network switch between the routers.

 - **control:** the goal of this namespace is to force all outgoing traffic from the control server to be routed via the switch.
 If the